This accessibility statement applies to content published on www.north-ayrshire.gov.uk.

 Maps – for example site maps of our Household Waste Recycling Centres, and our Cemeteries in North Ayrshire are exempt.

 Documents published before 23 September 2018 are exempt.

 Preparation of this accessibility statement

-We regularly test the website for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA, and these tests have been carried out internally during July, August and September 2020.
+We regularly test the website for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA.
+The most recent test was conducted in November 2021.

 This statement was prepared on 15 September 2020.
 It was last reviewed on 9 November 2021.